rosedu/workshop-docker/README.md

    docker version
    ```

-1. See information about the `docker` information:
+1. See information about the `docker` installation:

    ```console
    docker info
    ```

 1. Find out the currently running Docker containers:

    ```console